lyubenov1/Techie/README.md

 ## 3. Run a MailHog Server

-- Ensure you have a MailHog server running.
-Otherwise, you won't be able to register.
+- To test the email functionalities, ensure you have a MailHog server running.
+The application is configured to use MailHog for email testing purposes and is not set up for real email providers.
 - You can download and run MailHog from [MailHog's GitHub repository](https://github.com/mailhog/MailHog).

 ---